craftingcity/The-Known-World/Junie's Characters/Lunna, Paladin Werewolf.md

 ##### Lycanthropy
 - You are a Lycanthrope.
 Under the light of the full moon, or in reaction to surging emotions, (and otherwise to your DM's discretion) you will be compelled to Transform.
-	- If you would resist any Lycanthropic compulsions, make a Bloodlust Skill Check.
+	- If you would resist any Lycanthropic compulsions, including triggered, make a Bloodlust Skill Check.
 If you fail, you follow your compulsion anyway.
 	- You may choose to Transform as an Action, but you will be compelled by your Bloodlust as usual.
 - While Transformed...
 	- you are compelled to take the Attack Action on your turn against a creature of the DM's choice